Dog Food

 How Often Should I Feed My Dog Homemade Dog Food?

-Fortunately there are guidelines which can help pet owners make sure their pup gets optimal nourishment from his home cooked meals.
-Generally speaking, adult dogs require two servings per day while puppies need three meals a day until they reach adulthood.
-As always though, check with a veterinarian if you’re unsure about any aspect of your pooch’s diet and health needs as individual circumstances will vary.
+Generally speaking, adult dogs require two servings per day, while puppies need three meals a day until they reach adulthood.
+As always, though, check with a veterinarian if you’re unsure about any aspect of your pooch’s diet and health needs, as individual circumstances will vary.

 Is Homemade Dog Food Suitable For Puppies?

-When considering if homemade meals are right for your puppy, one of the most significant factors is nutrition.
 Puppies need higher levels of certain nutrients than older dogs do.
-They also require more calories per pound than adult dogs due to their rapid growth rate and activity level – especially active breeds!
+They also require more calories per pound than adult dogs due to their rapid growth rate and activity level – especially active breeds.
 To make sure that they’re getting adequate amounts of all these vital components, you’ll want to check with your vet about what ingredients should go into each meal.

 It’s also wise to discuss portion sizes and frequency when feeding homemade meals to your pup.
 Depending on the age of your puppy and their size, how often they eat will vary significantly from an adult dog’s schedule.
 Make sure you know exactly how much food your pup needs and how frequently they should be eating so that you don’t over- or under-feed them.